kollerma/git-submodule-tools/README.md

   that there are not submodules.
 * Scripts are slow.
 * There is no help.
+* When invoking `git rcommit` without giving the message, the shell somehow breaks afterwards and has to be restarted.
 * The scripts were tested for git version 1.7.3.4 but not for any other version.

 Author
 ------

-Manuel Koller, koller@stat.ethz.ch.
+Manuel Koller, koller@stat.math.ethz.ch.
 Use at your own risk, etc...